rancher/elemental-toolkit/docs/content/en/docs/Reference/layout.md

 The `COS_STATE` partitions contains the `active`, `passive` .
 While the `active` and `passive` are `.img` files which are loopback mounted, the `recovery` system is in `COS_RECOVERY` and can also be a `squashfs` file (provided in `/cOS/recovery.squashfs`).
 This ensures the immutability aspect and ease out building derivative in constrained environments (e.g. when we have restricted permissions and we can't mount).

-For more information about the immutability aspect of cOS, see [Immutable rootfs](../immutable_rootfs)
+For more information about the immutability aspect of Elemental, see [Immutable rootfs](../immutable_rootfs)